ilanman/Rpres_ML_2/index.md

   - Output is $P(Y=1\hspace{2 mm} |\hspace{2 mm} X)$
   - Typical threshold is 0.5...but it doesn't have to be
 - Sigmoid (logistic) function: $g(z) = \frac{1}{1+e^{-z}}$
-  - Bounded by 0 and 1
+  - Bounded by 0 and 1 (like a probability) for any X

 ----